-In 2001, the company became the first to deliver pies into space.
+In 2001, Pizza Hut became the first company to deliver pies into space.
 Before being sealed and sent to the International Space Station, the pizza recipe had to undergo "rigorous stabilized thermal conditions" to make sure that it would be still be edible when it got there.
 Pizza Hut also paid a large, unspecified sum (but definitely more than $1 million) to have a 30-foot-wide ad on a rocket in 1999.

-Pizza Hut's chief executive Mike Rawlings told The New York Times in 1999 that an earlier idea for space marketing was for the logo to be shown on the moon with lasers.
+In 1999, Pizza Hut's then-CEO Mike Rawlings (and current Mayor of Dallas) told The New York Times that an earlier idea for space marketing was for the logo to be shown on the moon with lasers.
 But once they started looking into it, astronomers and physicists advised them that the projected image would have to be as large as Texas to be seen from Earth—and the project would also have cost the company hundreds of millions of dollars.
 Better to stick with Super Bowl ads.

 What's the perfect way to pop the big question?
 In 2012, Pizza Hut suggested that grooms- (or brides-) to-be order the engagement party package that included a $10 dinner box, a limo, a ruby ring, fireworks, flowers, and a photographer, all for $10,010.
 In keeping with the theme, only 10 of the packages were offered.
 But, to be clear—if you bought a Pizza Hut engagement package, you would have spent $10 on food and approximately the cost of a wedding on the proposal.